 Pro Women FINAL:

-The Women’s final saw a HUGE upset when Motoko Sato was beaten by up and coming Kana Sasao.
-Motoko has utterly dominated the women’s wave sailing scene here in Japan for 20 years as the undisputed and undefeated champion.
-She is a major powerhouse, but, no-one can win forever and in this final, long time Omaezaki wave sailor and event organizer Kana finally overcame this longtime rival.
-Kana took 2nd and relegated Motoko to 3rd place.
-Both women sailed very well and impressed the crowds and judges with their very aggressive wave riding.
+The Women’s final saw a huge upset when Motoko Sato was beaten by up and coming Kana Sasao.
+Motoko has utterly dominated the women’s wave sailing scene here in Japan for 20 years, as the undisputed and undefeated champion.
+She is a major powerhouse, but no-one can win forever, and in this final, long time Omaezaki wave sailor and event organizer Kana finally overcame this longtime rival.
+Kana took second and relegated Motoko to third place.
+Both women sailed very well and impressed the crowds and judges with their aggressive wave riding.
 Rising above both of these formidable women was Arrianne Aukes from the Netherlands.
-Despite a serious shoulder injury this woman put on a display of power and control that stole the show.
+Despite a serious shoulder injury, she put on a display of power and control that stole the show.
 Not long ago Arrianne was a flat water freestyle specialist, one of the best in the world, but over the last 2 years she has been falling in love with wave sailing and the results are clear.
 We were all astonished she tried to compete at all, having been to the hospital only days before to investigate severe pain in her shoulder.
 She has earned her nick-name ‘The Beast’ for good reason!
-4th place in the Women’s final was 19 year old Kazuki Ishihara who is not yet in the same league as these seasoned international riders but is clearly going to be a force to be reckoned with very soon.
+Fourth place in the Women’s final was 19 year old Kazuki Ishihara who is not yet in the same league as these seasoned international riders but is clearly going to be a force to be reckoned with very soon.
 Let’s hear from the finalists:

 “It’s so inspiring and heartwarming to see and feel how hospitable and caring everyone here in Japan, how they want to make us feel welcome and help us with everything.
 I’m so thankful and it’s so inspiring to be in a total different culture and to have dinner with all these shredding windsurfer ladies!
 Yesterday we were competing here in Omaezaki.
 I injured my shoulder a few days before the competition.
 Got an injection, painkillers and tried to rest it… So happy we got one good day with proper wind and waves!”
 Arrianne Aukes, NED